mcd500/teep-device/docs/building_without_docker.md

 ```

-### Check TEEP-Device by running hello-app and teep-broker-app on Raspberry PI 3
+### Running hello-app and teep-broker-app on Raspberry PI 3

 To check TEEP-Device on Raspberry PI 3, we need to run the TAM server on PC and network with Raspberry PI 3 board.